-This virtual scavenger hunt can be either an indoor event or an outdoor event, and the outfits and the whole theme can be planned and executed in line.
+On top of our virtual scavenger hunt ideas list is this one.
+The virtual scavenger hunt can be either an indoor event or an outdoor event, and the outfits and the whole theme can be planned and executed in line.

 Outdoor Adventures: with over 1000 reviews and 5-star ratings, LetsRoam offers incredible journeys and team-building activities that your team can enjoy.
 With service available in 400+ cities around the world, Let’s Roam’s outdoor scavenger hunts feature passes for 2,4 and 6 member teams.